Food for Thought 🙂

 - Would telling a story help?
 Probably yes.
 Voice inflections can help you develop emotional connections; dialogues in your account can easily lend themselves to vocal variety.

 - Would sharing a personal experience help?
 Probably yes.

 - Would presenting a technical topic help?
 Yes, and No.

 - Yes, if you consciously attempt to inject passion into your delivery.
 (It would still be more complex than the first two options.)

 - No, if the focus on content removes your emotional ability to engage.

 Note: Maintain a speech bank for yourself.
-Whenever an idea pops in, could you write it down?
+Whenever an idea pops in, please write it down in your Toastmasters notebook.
 The speech bank can come in handy while brainstorming speech topics for your next presentation(s).